mheap/nexmo-developer/_use_cases/en/two-way-sms-for-customer-engagement.md

 ## Conclusion

 That's how simple it is to send and receive SMS in your app.
-With a few lines of code you have sent a SMS to a customer's phone with the Nexmo SMS API, handled a reply, and responded with a confirmation.
+With a few lines of code you have sent a SMS to a customer's phone with the SMS API, handled a reply, and responded with a confirmation.

 ## Get the Code